runekaagaard/django-admin-flexselect/README.markdown

 3) Add "flexselect" to `INSTALLED_APPS` in "settings.py".

+4) Add `(r'^flexselect/', include('flexselect.urls')),` to your "urls.py".

-4) Make sure there is a JQuery installed that gives access to the `$` variable.
+5) Make sure there is a JQuery installed that gives access to the `$` variable.

-5) Add the JQuery plugin http://jquery.malsup.com/form/ to your site.
+6) Add the JQuery plugin http://jquery.malsup.com/form/ to your site.

-6) Add the "flexselect/media/flexselect/js/flexselect.js" script to your site.
+7) Add the "flexselect/media/flexselect/js/flexselect.js" script to your site.

 ## Usage ##